coding-wise/agency007/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/agencyenterprise/aeboilerplate/blob/master/LICENCE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/agencyenterprise/aeboilerplate/blob/master/LICENCE.md) file for details.